GLOBAL MARKETS-World shares cheer China data, as central banks line up | Headlines

 GLOBAL MARKETS-World shares cheer China data, as central banks line up

-Global stocks jumped on Monday while Treasury yields crept higher as investors looked ahead to a raft of central bank meetings this week that could see the end of free money in Japan and a blueprint for U.S. rate cuts this year.
-By 1453 GMT, MSCI's broadest index of stocks jumped 0.69%, helped in part by upbeat industrial output and retail sales data from China.
+Global stocks rose on Monday while Treasury yields crept higher ahead of this week's raft of central bank meetings that could end subzero interest rates in Japan and set a blueprint for U.S. rate cuts this year.
+MSCI's broadest index of stocks added 0.47% by the close of trade in New York, helped in part by upbeat industrial output and retail sales data from China.

-The U.S. Federal Reserve, which ends its policy meeting on Wednesday, is considered certain to keep rates at 5.25-5.5%, and investors mostly expect the Fed to begin cutting rates by June or July.
-However, some analysts have warned of the possibility that the Fed might signal a higher-for-longer outlook on policy, given the stickiness of inflation at both consumer and producer levels.
+In the United States, the Dow Jones Industrial Average rose 0.2%, the S&P 500 added 0.63%, and the Nasdaq Composite jumped 0.82%.
+The U.S. Federal Reserve is considered certain to keep rates at 5.25-5.5% when it ends its policy meeting on Wednesday, and investors mostly expect the Fed to begin cutting rates by June or July.

 "Recent U.S. data indicate gradual steps towards increasing inflation risks," Dana Malas, a strategist at SEB Bank, said in a note.
 "That the road to 2% would be straight is wishful thinking; setbacks are inevitable.
-Disinflationary forces are still stronger than inflationary pressures," she said.
+Disinflationary forces are still stronger than inflationary pressures."

 The probability of a U.S. rate cut as early as June has dropped to 56%, from 75% a week earlier, and the market has only 72 basis points of easing priced in for 2024 compared to more than 140 basis points a month ago.
-This sent two-year Treasury yields up to 4.734%, after they climbed 24 basis points last week, while 10-year yields stood at 4.332%.
+This sent two-year Treasury yields up 0.9 basis points to yield 4.7319%, after they climbed 24 basis points last week, while 10-year yields rose 2.8 basis points to 4.332%.

 The Fed is also expected this week to start talking about how it might slow the pace of its bond sales, perhaps halving it to $30 billion a month.
-A number of other central banks including in Japan, Britain, Switzerland, Norway, Australia, Indonesia, Taiwan, Turkey, Brazil, and Mexico also meet this week and, while many are expected to hold steady, there is plenty of scope for surprises.
+Several other central banks including in Japan, Britain, Switzerland, Norway, Australia, Indonesia, Taiwan, Turkey, Brazil, and Mexico also meet this week and, while many are expected to hold steady, there is plenty of scope for surprises.

-Tuesday could see Japan end the longest run of negative interest rates in history, after its companies decided on the biggest pay hikes in 33 years.
-However, there is a chance the Bank of Japan might wait for its April meeting, given it will be issuing updated economic forecasts then.
+Japan on Tuesday could end the longest run of negative interest rates in history, after its companies decided on the biggest pay hikes in 33 years.
+However, there is a chance the Bank of Japan might wait for its April meeting, when it will issue updated economic forecasts.

-The Japanese yen weakened 0.12% versus the greenback to 149.21 per dollar by late morning, while the euro was little changed at $1.0885.
+The Japanese yen weakened 0.10% versus the greenback at 149.17, while the euro was down 0.17% to $1.0868.
 Earlier in the day, Asian markets closed higher after Chinese data beat expectations.

 Japan's Nikkei closed up 2.7%, while Shanghai's blue chip index finished up about 1%.
 ACROSS THE POND